Jeremy Johnson (judge): Career

 Johnson was called to the bar from the Middle Temple in 1994 and practised in general common law and public law from chambers at 5 Essex Court.
-Specializing in criminal cases and those involving government departments, he became a member of the Attorney General's Panels for the conduct of civil litigation on behalf of the British government.
+Specialising in criminal cases and those involving government departments, he became a member of the Attorney General's Panels for the conduct of civil litigation on behalf of the British government.

 In 2009, Johnson was appointed as a Recorder, and in 2011 he was promoted to Queen's Counsel.
 In 2016 he was authorised to act as a Judge of the High Court of Justice to hear cases in the Queen's Bench Division; in 2018 he was given authority to act also as a judge in the Administrative Court.

 In August 2019, with Jennifer Eady QC, Alison Foster QC, Frances Judd QC, Pushpinder Saini QC, and John Cavanagh QC, Johnson was announced as a new Justice of the High Court.
 In October 2019 his appointment was confirmed as to the Queen's Bench Division, and on 14 November 2019 he was knighted by Queen Elizabeth II.

 In April 2020, Johnson was appointed by the Investigatory Powers Commissioner, Sir Brian Leveson, as a temporary Judicial Commissioner under the Coronavirus Act 2020.
 In August 2023, he was appointed as a Commissioner until 2028.

 Notable cases

+MI6 and Princess Diana Inquest (2007)

 In 2007, with Robin Tam QC, Johnson represented MI6 and the Foreign and Commonwealth Office at the Inquest into the death of Diana, Princess of Wales.

+Julian Assange U.S. Extradition (2024)

 In March 2024, sitting in the High Court with Dame Victoria Sharp, Johnson found that Julian Assange had a real prospect of success with his appeal against extradition to the United States on three of the grounds he had argued, but they adjourned the leave to appeal application to give the US government three weeks to give assurances on the three matters.
 On 20 May, not satisfied with the response from the US, they granted Assange leave to appeal.

+Tommy Robinson Contempt of Court (2024)

-In October 2024, sitting at Woolwich Crown Court, Judge Jeremy Johnson sentenced Tommy Robinson to 18 months imprisonment after Robinson pleaded guilty to two counts of Contempt of Court for repeating allegations against a Jamal Hijazi a Syrian immigrant.
+In October 2024, sitting at Woolwich Crown Court, Judge Jeremy Johnson sentenced Tommy Robinson (charged under his real name Stephen Yaxley-Lennon) to 18 months imprisonment after Robinson pleaded guilty to two counts of Contempt of Court for repeating false allegations against Jamal Hijazi, a 15-year old Syrian refugee who Robinson had targeted.
+In May 2025, Justice Johnson reduced Robinson's sentence by 4 months for having shown a "change in attitude" since he was sentenced.

+Safiullah Ahmadi Defamation Case (2025)

+In May 2025, Judge Johnson dismissed a lawsuit from an Afghan man living in Kabul, who had sued Guardian News & Media due to a publication by The Guardian in October 2022 that used a picture of this man to illustrate an article about the murder of Hamed Sabouri, who was an Afghan gay man.
+Johnson agreed with the Guardian's lawyer, Ben Silverstone, that being labelled a homosexual is not defamatory in common law.